paolaperalta/100-days-of-code/log.md

 ### Day 2: July 15th, 2020
 ##### Diving back in

 **Today's Progress**: Worked through the initial HTML and CSS challenges in Free Coding Camp.
 Completed HTML and got to 25% of the CSS one.
+Session lasted for around 90 mins.

 **Thoughts**: I've wanted to do a basic HTML training since I first started to learn code a couple of years ago.
 I skipped the basic lessons for this course because I joined once they had already been dictated, so this is a nice way to jump back in.
 This will also give me the tools I need to start working on the Front Loops challenges.